CleverRaven/Cataclysm-DDA/doc/PORTAL_STORM_BALANCE_AND_DESIGN.md

 * Portal storms shouldn't be forced rest: It should be *possible* for a strong character to maneuver in a portal storm.
 It can be risky, but shouldn't be impossible.
 * Portal storm encounters don't need to be rewarding: Some encounters will be, but not every encounter needs a carrot.
 The variance of portal storms means that traveling the storms is a gamble, sometimes you get lucky, other times you do not.
 * Portal storms should only be *actively* dangerous with creatures hunting you when you go outside (more on this in balance).
+* Portal storms are trying to destroy humans, and warp the world: Portal storms should also really only be dangerous to humans, creatures that can percieve the otherworldly nature.
+Animals and the dead should have little to no interest in the other side and vice versa.
 * Don't be annoying: Nothing ruins ambience as fast as tedium.
 Don't spam effects, don't waste the players time.
 Portal Storms already *show* the player they are dangerous, we do not need to *tell* the player they are scary or weird.
 * Less is more: As an extension of above, portal storm encounters should be disruptive, strange, and not overstay their welcome.
 Always remember there is something new coming to terrorize the player soon enough.
 * Portal storms are compounding difficulty: A player sitting in their fortified base with doors and the blinds shut **should be safe from the storm**.
 Storms should compound problems the player is already facing, Cataclysm is a game of **compounding difficulty** and **losing to a mistake you made 5 minutes ago**.
 Don't build portal storm encounters to kill high powered characters in a 1v1, they should be an additional vector to put pressure on the player and force them adapt while in the field.